F4k3r22/LLaDA-from-scratch/README.md

 * Create the **training loop** from scratch.
 * Optionally, implement a **fine-tuning script** for adapting the pretrained model to specific downstream tasks.

+## 💾 Dataset
+The dataset we will use for training will be [HuggingFaceFW/fineweb](https://huggingface.co/datasets/HuggingFaceFW/fineweb) in the `sample-10BT` subset

+When the dataset is tokenized and masked, the dataset link will be provided so you can use it.

 ## 🙏 Acknowledgments

 - The [ML-GSAI](https://github.com/ML-GSAI) team for the original architecture